bryanchance/flow/README.md

 # PostgreSQL
 [PostgreSQL](https://www.postgresql.org) is used for database storage for workflow metadata, user accounts, and queueing.

-# Minio
+# MinIO
-[Minio](https://min.io/) is used for workflow input and output storage.
+[MinIO](https://min.io/) is used for workflow input and output storage.
 Minio is lightweight and works very well with Flow but any compatible S3 system should work.

 # Flow Processors